Wesley Scott Lydon

 Above all else he loved his children more than his life.
 He protected them until the end.

 A good man and father, he will be missed....

-To send flowers to Wesley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wesley Scott Lydon, please visit our floral store.